August 30, 2009

 Jesus’ calming of the storm demonstrated that He is the ruler of all nature.
-There’s more to the story, though.
-The disciples were not in their predicament because they made foolish choices, but because they obeyed Christ—and as Alistair Begg explains, when God leads His people into storms, He goes with us.
-Instead of allowing trials to separate us from the assurance of God’s love, then, we can let life’s tempests drive us to greater dependence on Him.
+There’s more to the story, though!
+The disciples were not in their predicament because they made foolish choices but because they obeyed Christ—and as Alistair Begg explains, when God leads His people into storms, He goes with us.
+Instead of allowing trials to separate us from the assurance of God’s love, we can let life’s tempests drive us to greater dependence on Him.

 35On that day, when evening had come, he said to them, “Let us go across to the other side.”
 36And leaving the crowd, they took him with them in the boat, just as he was.
 And other boats were with him.
 37And a great windstorm arose, and the waves were breaking into the boat, so that the boat was already filling.
 38But he was in the stern, asleep on the cushion.
 And they woke him and said to him, “Teacher, do you not care that we are perishing?”
 39And he awoke and rebuked the wind and said to the sea, “Peace!
 Be still!”
 And the wind ceased, and there was a great calm.
 40He said to them, “Why are you so afraid?
 Have you still no faith?”
 41And they were filled with great fear and said to one another, “Who then is this, that even the wind and the sea obey him?”